Hojoon-Seo/Hojoon-Seo.github.io/README.md

 # Welcome to my blog

+## 2020/07/10
+The weather was nice today.
+I have finished all my homework 📚 today.

 ## 2020/07/09
 Today, I had a very tiring day because I had my English class and my maths class where my English class is 4 hours straight and my maths lesson is 1 hour.
 Today the temperature was very hot.
 Now I am going to do my homework.